willstott101/psd-layers-to-gltf/README.md

     uv run main.py PATH/TO/MY.psd

-This will generate a `output.glb` will all texture and neccessary mesh data embedded.
+This will generate an `output.glb` file with all neccessary data embedded.

+This process can be quite slow and memory intensive for large photoshop documents.